The HTML Boilerplate

 Create files and folders

-directory with the files and folders that you will need.
+Note: I have a boilerplate folder already created within this morning's morning_exercise directory with the files and folders that you will need.
 Feel free to reference this.

 Inside today's Morning Exercise folder: